How do I know whether my students read the content I assigned?

 Possible approaches

-• Canvas Quiz — Students are given questions in which they must describe, explain, or identify elements of content.
+• Canvas Quiz — Students are asked to describe, explain, or identify content elements.

 • Empty Outline — Students are given an empty or partially completed outline of an in-class presentation or homework assignment and a limited amount of time to fill in the blank spaces.

-• Memory Matrix — Students fill in a two-dimensional diagram used to organize information and illustrate relationships in a way that can be quickly analyzed by the instructor.
+• Memory Matrix — Students fill in a two-dimensional diagram to organize information and illustrate relationships in a way the instructor can quickly analyze.

 • Categorizing Grid — Students sort subordinate terms into the correct categories on a grid.